Cheep or Cheap – Correct Spelling, Meaning, and Usage Explained Simply

 Sometimes.
 It can mean low quality when used about people or actions.

-5. Which word is better for SEO?
+5. Which word is better for content?

 Cheap is far better and widely searched.